WoW Classic Shaman Leveling Guide

 General Leveling Tips

 Unless you’re trying to speed your way right to max level, you’ll take quite a while to get there.
 While this might not sound appealing at first, there’s really not a huge need for you to be level 60 to enjoy the game.
 All aspects of the game are relevant, from dungeons to questing, and you shouldn’t view anything as irrelevant!
 Azeroth is absolutely a world you’ll want to immerse yourself in, allowing yourself to feel a connection with your character.
-It might sound cheesy, but you know deep in your heart your grow a special love for your main character.
+It might sound cheesy, but you know deep in your heart you grow a special love for your main character.

 You can hasten that connection with the use of this advice:

 • Take some time to learn what zones are optimal for leveling.
-Shaman can only play as horde, so make sure you learn what zones are best for the horde.
+Shaman can only play as Horde, so make sure you learn what zones are best for the Horde.
 Zones like Westfall and Loch Modan will never be useful to you, but The Barrens is definitely the place to be.

 • Dungeons are a great source of experience and gear.
 Most of your leveling will probably be questing, but you can avoid burnout by doing some dungeons for variety.
 There’s nothing better than a nice new weapon too!